jessewaweru/CustomerSegmentation/README.md

 - Identifying both positive and negative trends is essential.
 For instance, analyzing customer churn can pinpoint high-value customers at risk of attrition, enabling proactive retention strategies.

 # What I learned
-- It was a another great experience in futhering my skills in python and SQL.
-I learnt a new way of using regular expressions to identify key words in a description for categorical purposes and I continued to work on more window functions in SQL.
+- It was another great experience in futhering my skills in python and SQL.
+I learnt a new way of using regular expressions to identify key words in a description for categorical purposes and I continued to work with more window functions in SQL.